actus-ag/mastra/docs/src/course/04-workflows/12-using-agent-in-workflow.md

 Now you'll create a workflow step that uses your AI agent to provide intelligent content analysis.

-In each step, in the execute function, you have access to the `mastra` class which provides you the ability to access Agents, Tools, and even other Workflows.
-In this case, we use the `mastra` class to get our agent and call that agent's `generate()` function.
+In each step, in the execute function, you have access to the `@actus-ag/@mastra` class which provides you the ability to access Agents, Tools, and even other Workflows.
+In this case, we use the `@actus-ag/@mastra` class to get our agent and call that agent's `generate()` function.

 ## Creating an AI Analysis Step